mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 });
 ```

-This makes a `POST` request to your service and gives the response back to Torii.
+This makes a `POST` request to your service and gives the response back to Ember Simple Auth.
 Notice that it returns the `access_token`
 and the `provider` but omits the `authorizationCode`.
 The authorization code is a one-time use token and is not valid
 after being exchanged.